MicrosoftDocs/dynamics365smb-docs-pr.de-de/business-central/across-onedrive-overview.md

 2. In the [!INCLUDE[prod_short](includes/prod_short.md)] folder, it creates another folder with the same name as the company you're working in.
 If you work in more than one company, it will create a folder for the company you're working in when you use the **Open in OneDrive** action.
 3. Puts a copy of the file you selected in the folder, and then opens the file.
 The next time you use the action, it only copies and opens the file.

 The folder and its content are private until you decide to share them with others.
 For example, you might decide to share content with one or more of your coworkers, or even people outside of your organization.
-For more information, see [Share OneDrive files and folders](https://support.microsoft.com/en-us/office/share-onedrive-files-and-folders-9fcc2f7d-de0c-4cec-93b0-a82024800c07).
+For more information, see [Share OneDrive files and folders](https://support.microsoft.com/office/share-onedrive-files-and-folders-9fcc2f7d-de0c-4cec-93b0-a82024800c07) in the content for OneDrive.
 -->

 > [!NOTE]
 > Sie können auch Ihr [!INCLUDE[prod_short](includes/prod_short.md)] on-premises mit OneDrive verbinden.
 Damit dies funktioniert, müssen Sie jedoch einige Dinge beachten.
 Weitere Informationen finden Sie unter [Konfiguration von Business Central On-Premises](admin-onedrive-integration.md#configuring-business-central-on-premises).

-## <a name="see-also"></a>Weitere Informationen
+## <a name="see-also"></a>Siehe auch

 [Verwaltung der OneDrive Integration mit Business Central](admin-onedrive-integration.md)
 [Öffnen von Business Central Dateien in OneDrive](across-share-onedrive.md)
 [OneDrive FAQ](admin-onedrive-faq.md)